Eclampsia is the new onset of seizures or coma in a pregnant woman with preeclampsia. These seizures are not related to an existing brain condition.

 Most women with preeclampsia do not go on to have seizures.
 It is hard to predict which women will.
 Women at high risk of seizures often have severe preeclampsia with findings such as:

 Your chance of getting preeclampsia increases when:

-- You are having more than one baby (such as twins or triplets)
+- You are having more than 1 baby (such as twins or triplets).